-"THE HULDRA" - PHOTOGRAPHY BOOK
+"THE HULDRA" - PHOTOGRAPHY BOOK (2023)

-The photography book idea emerged back in 2008, but at that time I very much doubted that anyone - not over at 100 at least - would wish to be a part of this project.
+The photography book idea emerged back in 2008, but at that time I very much doubted that anyone - at least not nearly a hundred - would wish to be a part of this project.

 "THANK YOU FOR SEEING ME."

-But after one of the early shoots, I sent the model some sample picture and got the following message in return: "Takk for at du ser meg." / Thank you for seeing me."
-I didn't think too much of it at first, I was just happy that the model was happy with the outcome of the shoot.
+But after one of the early shoots, I sent the model some sample picture and got the following message in return: "Takk for at du ser meg." - meaning "Thank you for seeing me.")
+I didn't think too much of it at first, I was just relieved that the model was happy with the outcome of the shoot.
 But that strain of text kept knocking in the back of my mind, then gradually became sort of an eye-opener.
 Not only to how to go about the shoots, but to what this project truly was.
 We all need to be seen - for who we are, not necessarily were.

 So the combo of that raw, natural and powerful creature that the huldra is, and all these authentic, badass North-Norwegian women portraying her, and themselves - side by side through 524 pages...